strands-project/strands_qsr_lib/docs/rsts/handwritten/qsrs/mos.rst

 Description
 -----------

-The *Moving or Stationary* (MOS) QSR is a simple qualitative relation of an object determining whether it is moving or not with respect to its coordinate frame origin.
+*Moving or Stationary* (MOS) is a simple qualitative relation of an object determining whether it is moving or not with respect to its coordinate frame origin.

 Relations
 ---------